Skip to content

 The SDK is supported on x86_64 or (amd64) architectures.

-Face SDK Web API service is distributed via following packages:
+The Face SDK Web API service is available in two configurations - CPU/GPU, and distributed via the following packages:

 • face-rec-service-cpu